mayar-elmidany/multilayerSW/README.md

 ## 📁 Repository Files

 * You can download and test the full simulation file: `task2multiLayerSW.pkt`.
-* All CLI commands and configurations used in this project are saved in: `configurations.txt`.
+* All CLI commands and configurations used in this project are saved in: `configration.txt`.

 ---